ghostbsd/documentation/user/installation-guide/troubleshooting.md

 Install GhostBSD on a separate disk.
 Dual-boot with Windows or Linux on the same disk is supported.

-If both are already on one disk, boot from the GhostBSD live USB and keep only one of the two systems on that disk, or move GhostBSD to its own disk.
+If both are already on one disk, boot from the GhostBSD live USB and back up all data from both installations to an external disk.
+Use `gpart show` and the partition labels and filesystems to identify the GhostBSD and FreeBSD partitions; mount candidate partitions read-only if necessary and verify their contents before making changes.
+Remove the FreeBSD installation by deleting only its partitions, or relocate one installation to another disk, while preserving the desired system and its data.
+Finally, use the GhostBSD installer to reinstall or repair the GhostBSD boot loader, then reboot and verify that GhostBSD starts.